Sindarin Translator

 Sindarin is the Grey Elvish language of Middle-earth, created by J.R.R.
 Tolkien as the everyday speech of the Elves in the Lord of the Rings.
 It's the language you hear when Arwen, Legolas, and Galadriel speak Elvish in the films.
 Tolkien modeled Sindarin's sound and grammar on Welsh, giving it a flowing, consonant-rich character unlike any natural language.

-Friend in Sindarin is mellon.
+Friend in Sindarin is mellon (mellon).
 It's the most famous Sindarin word outside the films, from the Doors of Durin inscription: Speak, friend, and enter.
 Gandalf solved the riddle by saying mellon aloud, opening the gates to Moria.
 It's also the most popular Sindarin tattoo word because it's short, meaningful, and visually clean.